-Vanderbilt Master of Accountancy Valuation 2013
+Vanderbilt MAcc Valuation 2013

 The new situation of being part of the very first MAcc Valuation class at Owen might seem a little daunting to many people.
 But Russ Aiken enjoyed a few transition-smoothing advantages.

-Although he describes himself as a “Lipscomb lifer” — attended Nashville’s David Lipscomb School from grades pre-K through 12, then graduated from Lipscomb University — he also had a number of ties to Vanderbilt.
+Although he describes himself as a “Lipscomb lifer” — he attended Nashville’s David Lipscomb School from grades pre-K through 12, then graduated from Lipscomb University — he also had a number of ties to Vanderbilt.
 His mother works in the medical center, an aunt works on campus, and, most of all, one of his good friends was already enrolled in the more traditional MAcc program.

 Through that connection, he says, he was able to meet “this great group of people in the MAcc program, who have only been together for a year but have become the best friends in the world.
 So I’m really excited.”